|Title:||Teachley: Math Facts - Design And Development Of Intervention Software Promoting Single-Digit Operational Fluency|

 |Award Period:||2 years||Award Amount:||$899,998|

-Project Activities: During Phase I project in 2012, the research team developed a prototype of the single digit addition game, following an iterative process incorporating feedback from teachers and students having difficulty with math.
+Project Activities: During the IES Phase I project, the team developed a prototype of a single digit addition game, following an iterative process incorporating feedback from teachers and students having difficulty with math.
 Nineteen students participated in a pilot study, and the researchers found that the prototype functioned well and that users were engaged by the game.
-In Phase II, the team will build and refine the back end system, design and develop the teacher website, and create content for games in subtraction, multiplication, and division.
-Researchers will carry out a pilot test of the usability and feasibility, fidelity of implementation, and promise of the game to improve learning.
-Students in first to fourth grade identified by teachers as having the greatest difficulty with math will participate in the pilot study.
-Half of the 120 students participating in the pilot study will be randomly selected to play the game as a supplement to classroom learning whereas the other half will not have access.
-Students in the control group will be provided the games at the end of the study.
-Analyses will compare pre- and post-test math scores.
+In this Phase II project, the team built and refined the back-end system, designed and developed the teacher website, and created content for games in subtraction, multiplication, and division.

-Product: The web-based game, MathFacts, will include a series of apps for touch-screen tablet computers to support math learning for 1st to 4th grade students with major or sometimes intractable learning difficulties.
-In the game, students will learn content through mini-lessons, engage with problems in practice and speed rounds, and then receive formative feedback on their performance.
-Students will use and manipulate blocks, linker tubes, number lines, and interact with engaging pedagogical agents such as parrots and sloths.
-Students will set goals, advance to more challenging levels, and engage in competition.
-The game will be self-paced and will provide individualized formative assessment scaffolding when students do not know the answer to a question.
-A teacher management system will support professional development and will produce reports to guide instruction.
-The intended outcomes from gameplay will include increased fluency, conceptual understanding, strategy awareness, self-assessment, and motivation of basic math.
+Teachley is a series of apps for touch-screen tablet computers to support math learning for first- to fourth-grade students with learning difficulties.
+In the game, students learn content through mini-lessons, engage with problems in practice and speed rounds, and then receive formative feedback on their performance.
+Students?use and manipulate blocks, linker tubes, number lines, and?interact with engaging pedagogical agents such as parrots and sloths.
+Students set goals, advance to more challenging levels, and engage in competition.
+The game is self-paced and provides individualized formative assessment scaffolding when students do not know the answer to a question.
+A teacher management system supports professional development and produces reports to guide instruction.
+The intended outcomes from gameplay include increased fluency, conceptual understanding, strategy awareness, self-assessment, and motivation of basic math.